pixelastic/blog.pixelastic.com/app/_posts/2014-12-27-testing-$q-promises-with-angular.md

 }));
 ```

-But this has a side-effet of triggering all your promises, even thoses you
+But this has a side-effet of triggering all your promises, even those you
 forgot about, like loading the `templateUrl` for your directives.
 This will in
 turn block your tests because some promises will fail.
 The easiest way to
 correct this is to mock the responses and always respond an empty object.